Dynamic Bikefit

 • Knee tracking

-In addition to the steps above we may also include an IDMatch saddle assessment if you have been suffering saddle discomfort which we think may be related to saddle type and IDMatch cleat fit if we do not believe that we have achieved a correct cleat position by on bike assessment.
+In addition to the steps above we may also include an IDMatch saddle assessment (click here for more infromation on our saddle fitting) if you have been suffering saddle discomfort which we think may be related to saddle type and IDMatch cleat fit if we do not believe that we have achieved a correct cleat position by on bike assessment.

 Bikefit is an iterative process and making a change to one measurement also alters other measurements we have to repeatedly have to work through a number of steps until we achieve the optimum position.
 As an example, altering saddle fore/aft position will also alter saddle height measured from the centre of the bottom bracket.